Norway crime novelist talks his way to live interview record

 The previous record holders - New Zealand's Tim Shadbolt and Tom Conroy, who set the mark in a marathon radio broadcast last year - told VG on Thursday they aim to take the record back.

-In 2011, it broadcast 134 hours non-stop of a cruise ship going up the Norwegian coast to the Arctic, bagging the world record for the longest continuous TV program along the way.
+In 2011, it broadcast 134 hours non-stop of a cruise ship going up the Norwegian coast to the Arctic, bagging the world record for the longest continuous TV programme along the way.

 And an earlier broadcast of an eight hour train journey from Oslo to Bergen was so popular, NRK had to repeat it.